 Find on Maps

-📍Honour Gate: Main entrance to the Estate, located n front of Place d'Armes Square.
-Recommended for visitors with disabilities.
+📍Honour Gate: Main entrance to the Estate, located in front of Place d'Armes Square.
+It is recommended for visitors with disabilities.

 📍Entrance A: For individual visitors with tickets, and those eligible for free admission